Voting rights march leaders honor the sacrifice made by foot soldiers killed during the civil rights era

 The leaders of today's movement say they are carrying that same spirit of resilience as they lobby for Congress to pass federal voting legislation that would counter state-level laws they say are suppressing Black and brown voters.

 On Saturday, the March on for Voting Rights will take place in Washington DC, Atlanta, Houston, Phoenix and Miami to put pressure on the Senate to pass the John Lewis Voting Rights Advancement Act, which increases the power of the federal government to block discriminatory election rules.
 The bill was passed in the House earlier this week but faces an uphill battle with the Senate given most Republicans oppose it.

-And on Friday, the Texas House approved a Republican voting restrictions bill after months of Democratic delays.
+But in a loss for Democrats on Friday, the Texas House approved a Republican voting restrictions bill after months of delays.
 Opponents warned that the bill would make voting harder for people of color, who often back Democrats, as well as disabled people -- in part by outlawing the all-night and drive-through voting that Houston conducted during the 2020 election.

 Saturday's mass mobilization will mark the 58th anniversary of the historic March on Washington where Martin Luther King Jr. delivered his "I Have a Dream" speech.
 That march came just two months after Evers' death.
 An anniversary march was also held last year in Washington on the heels of nationwide protests following the death of George Floyd.